The Rise of the Roman Legion Organization and Tactics: A Study of Military Innovation and Strategy

 Maneuver Warfare and Formations

-Maneuver warfare was a cornerstone of Roman tactics.
+Maneuver warfare was fundamental to Roman tactics.

-This adaptability often caught enemies off guard.
+This adaptability often caught foes by surprise.

 Siege Warfare and Engineering Feats

-These allowed legionaries to approach fortifications while minimizing exposure to enemy fire.
+Constructing siege works such as trenches and ramps was common practice, enabling legionaries to approach fortifications while minimizing exposure to enemy fire.

 Adaptation and Implementation of Enemy Tactics